-Join Elisabeth Robson for an in-depth discussion in this video Understanding the classic singleton pattern, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video Understanding the classic singleton pattern, part of Programming Foundations: Design Patterns (2013).

 Here, I'm instantiating my singleton object.
 I take that.
 I can use it over and over.
 And I can just call it my singleton.
 Well, the obvious problem with that is, any other object can come along and do the same thing.
 And then you end up with a second instance.
 And so, it's no longer a singleton.
 And so, just by using typical Java classes and instantiating them.
 That gives us absolutely no protection against other objects instantiating them too.
 Let's think a little more about how we might prevent other objects from doing that instantiation.
 We're going to do this step by step.